The Quadrature Du Net Presents Its Proposals To Adapt Public Policies To The Internet's Technological And Social Realities

 Enshrine Net neutrality in law

-- Lawmakers need to adopt a legal definition of the Internet that is based on the neutrality principle, in order to ensure the sustainability of its technical architecture.
+- Lawmakers must adopt a legal definition of the Internet based on the neutrality principle, in order to ensure the sustainability of its technical architecture.

 - The neutrality principle must apply to all Internet networks, regardless of access mode (landline or wireless).
-Exceptions to this principle in case of unforeseen congestion of security threat over the network must be carefully crafted and overseen.
+Exceptions to this principle in case of unforeseen congestion or threats to the network's security must be carefully crafted and overseen.

-- Infringements to Net neutrality carried out by operators must be subject to dissuasive sanctions.
+- Infringements to Net neutrality by operators must be subject to dissuasive sanctions.